SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-Based on this LRN credential we can proceed with our first self-signed Verifiable Credential next: the Participant.
+Based on this LRN credential we can proceed with our first self-signed Gaia-X Credential next: the Participant.

-### Step 4: Verifiable Credential for Participant
+### Step 4: Gaia-X Credential for Participant

 The [Participant in the Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/participant/) is described as:

-> [...] a Legal Person or Natural Person, which is identified, onboarded and has a Gaia-X Self-Description.
+> [...] a Legal Person or Natural Person, which is identified, onboarded and has a Gaia-X Credential.

-In case of a Legal Person (our case), the Legal Registration Number is required which we just acquired the Verifiable Credential for in the previous step.
+In case of a Legal Person (our case), the Legal Registration Number is required which we just acquired the Gaia-X Credential for in the previous step.

-Since the Participant Verifiable Credential will be the first credential that we sign ourselves in this process, we will need three additional key assets that we prepared in earlier steps:
+Since the Participant Gaia-X Credential will be the first credential that we sign ourselves in this process, we will need three additional key assets that we prepared in earlier steps:

 1. The `privkey.pem`, our private key for signing the credential.
 2. The `did:web:` reference pointing to our hosted DID document, which in turn points to our hosted certificate chain.
-3. The credential subject identifier of our LRN Verifiable Credential to reference to.
+3. The credential subject identifier of our LRN Gaia-X Credential to reference to.

-The LRN credential's `credentialSubject.id` value will need to be specified within `credentialSubject.gx:legalRegistrationNumber.id` of the Participant Verifiable Credential:
+The LRN credential's `credentialSubject.id` value will need to be specified within `credentialSubject.gx:legalRegistrationNumber.id` of the Participant Gaia-X Credential:

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-participant-lrn-reference" @path %}">